ehockedy/whereshouldilive-backend/README.md

 Build:
 ```
 ./gradlew build
+./gradlew build -Pserverless // If building for AWS Lambda
 ```

 Run:
 ```
 ./gradlew run
 ```
-The server should start on port 8080
+If build in server mode, the server should start on port 8080

 ## Example Query body
 ```